thiago4go/ai-work-protocol/AI_PROTOCOL.md

 **CRITICAL**: RAG is NOT optional.
 It is integral to the agent's memory and learning.

+## ADAPTING THE PROTOCOL

+While this protocol is designed to be robust, it's not a one-size-fits-all solution.
+Here are some guidelines for adapting it to different scenarios:

+*   **For small, self-contained projects:** You may not need to create a full project/task hierarchy.
+A single task file might be sufficient.
+*   **For exploratory work:** If you're not sure what the final outcome will be, you can start with a more loosely defined task and add more structure as you go.
+*   **For teams:** If you're working with a team, you'll need to establish clear conventions for how you use the system.
+This includes things like naming conventions for projects and tasks, and how you share information through the RAG.

 ## FLEXIBLE WORKFLOWS FOR EVERY SCENARIO

 ### Scenario 1: Starting Fresh Conversation